asha5-s/MasssMail_Dispatcher/Readme.txt

  ⫸ The project has undergone unit testing and integration testing to ensure that it meets all the requirements set out in the initial proposal.

 ---------------------------------------------------------------------------------------------
-Project By - " A M A N _ V I J A Y _ K A D A M "
+Project By - " SANCHANA ASHA DEEPIKA "

 @ E X P O S Y S _ D A T A _ L A B S